duglin/helloworld/README.md

 label selectors for this, I'm not sure this is necessarily better than just allowing people to specify the domain name (or entire URL) in the Service definition itself.
 The level of indirection feels overly complex to me.
-That's not to say that Knative couldn's also support this label selector mechanism, but I'd prefe to have it kick-in only if not explicitly set within the Service itself.
+That's not to say that Knative couldn't also support this label selector mechanism, but I'd prefer to have it kick-in only if not explicitly set within the Service itself.
 One of my goals in all of this is to allow people to do all of their Service management via the one Knative Service resource.